PlutoZhang/Zowe-docs/topics/ca-docs/commandgroups.md

 ## profiles

-The projects command group is an [experimental command group](Enable-and-Disable-Experimental-Commands_433363274.html) that lets you create, manage, and validate profiles for use with other Brightside CLI command groups.
+The profiles command group is an [experimental command group](Enable-and-Disable-Experimental-Commands_433363274.html) that lets you create, manage, and validate profiles for use with other Brightside CLI command groups.
 Profiles allow you to issue commands to